SURFscz/SRAMsync/README.md

 Event are emitted from the main loop of `sync-with-sram`.
 Some event are always emitted at the appropriate moment like: `start-co-processing` and `finalize`.
 The emitting of other events depends on the current state of SRAM LDAP and the destination.
-If there are no differences not events will be emitted.
+If there are no differences no events will be emitted.

 #### start-co-processing